openlawlibrary/pygls/docs/source/pages/advanced_usage.rst

         # Send diagnostics
         ls.workspace.publish_diagnostics(text_doc.uri, [diagnostic])

-Custom notifications
+Custom Notifications
 ^^^^^^^^^^^^^^^^^^^^

-*pygls* supports sending custom notifications to the client and bellow is method declaration for this functionality:
+*pygls* supports sending custom notifications to the client and below is method declaration for this functionality:

 .. code:: python